eth-cscs/sarus/doc/cookbook/tensorflow_horovod/tf_hvd.rst

    :scale: 100%
    :alt: TensorFlow with Horovod results

-   Comparison of performance and speedup between native and Sarus-deployed container versions of TensorFlow with Horovod on Piz Daint.
+   Comparison of performance between native and Sarus-deployed container versions of TensorFlow with Horovod on Piz Daint.